DDriggs00/mavlinkinterface/docs/passive/getPressureInternal.md

 ## Return values

 Returns a float.
-Returns the internal pressure on the submarine in kiloPascals
+Returns the internal pressure on the drone in kiloPascals

 ## Examples